Steve on Image Processing

 takes significantly longer for images at the end of the file.
 As a result, reading all of the images in such a file takes way too long.
 I discussed the technical issues in the post "How many images can fit in a TIFF file" last September.

 We now have updated files you can use to improve import performance on these TIFF files.
-The necessary files and instructions can be downloaded here.
 The patch is only for the most recent MATLAB release, R2008a.
 Please do not try to apply the patch to earlier releases.

 [Update - August 11, 2008 - The download link above now points to an official MathWorks technical support solution page.